mcosovic/JuliaGrid.jl/docs/src/powerFlow/analysis.md

 * [`dcPowerFlow()`](@ref dcPowerFlow).
 Note that when solving the AC power flow problem, the methods should be called inside a loop to simulate an iterative process.

-JuliaGrid offers a set of post-processing analysis functions for calculating powers, losses, and currents associated with buses, branches, or generators after obtaining AC or DC power flow solutions.
-These functions are commonly associated with power flow analysis and include:
+JuliaGrid offers a set of post-processing analysis functions for calculating powers, losses, and currents associated with buses, branches, or generators after obtaining AC or DC power flow solutions:
 * [`bus!()`](@ref bus!)
 * [`branch!()`](@ref branch!)
 * [`generator!()`](@ref generator!).